SIOP and SHRM: Promoting Evidence-Based HR

 The SHRM-SIOP Science of HR white paper series provides practitioner-oriented reviews of evidence-based HR practices.
 These papers, written by leading researchers and practitioners in the field of I-O psychology and HR, make the science of evidence-based HR practices accessible to SHRM members.

-For more information regarding the SHRM-ISOP Science of HR Series, please contact: James Kurtessis (email@example.com) or David Dubin (David@psycharts.com).
+For more information regarding the SHRM-SIOP Science of HR Series, please contact: James Kurtessis (firstname.lastname@example.org) or David Dubin (David@psycharts.com).

 SIOP is continuously working to develop materials about topics that will be published and distributed by SHRM to its membership.
 Each collaborative article will be posted here and can also be viewed on SHRM's website here.